cat-cfs/twobilliontoolkit/twobilliontoolkit/RecordReviser/README.md

 host =
 port =
 database =
+schema =
+table =
 user =
 password =
 ```
-This will allow you to connect to a database that you have set up, however you may need to make changes to the code or to the database to make sure everything works properly.
+This will allow you to connect to a PostGreSQL database that you have set up, however you may need to make changes to the code or to the database to make sure everything works properly.

 ## Contributing